-This campaign has a goal of 12500 Euros.
-This amount is the result of an initial cost of 3000 Euros for the equipment, and around 3000 Euros for each motherboard prototype.
+This campaign has a goal of 13500 Euros ( increased by 1000 euro on 22.10.2021).
+This amount is the result of an initial cost of 3000 Euros for the equipment, and around 3300 Euros for each motherboard prototype.
 On top of these we add another € 500 to make a dummy board (not working board), printed with a two layers PCB and all mechanical components correctly mounted.
 The scope of such a dummy board is to ensure that the working prototypes that will be produced later will mechanically fit in the Slimbook Eclipse.

 We have started the collection of donations right after reaching the 100% of the previous campaign.

 Our hardware group identified in early 2017 a desirable list of components and a set of features of the laptop.
 In June 2017 we launched a first donation campaign that was aimed at paying ACube Systems to design the electrical schematics and a year later, in June 2018, we reached the goal of collecting €12,600, and finally started finalizing the design.
 On the 8th of September 2020 we reached the goal of collecting €19,000for the PCB design, on the 11th of December 2020 we reached the goal of collecting additional €5,000 for “Fast SI bus simulations” to finalize the PCB, that will be published by the end of 2020.

 The PCB (Printed Circuit Board) design is currently being finalized, as soon as we have reviewed it, we will publish it in our GitLab repository

 Here a screenshot with the PCB design made with Mentor Xpedition currently being finalized.